-, & cification are readily available to CMS upon request through
+ted in the specification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicab ile).
+the Medicaid agency or the operating agenc Service Type: y (if applicable).

-Service Type:

 Other Service

-s the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the specified in statute.
+Service Title: State requests the authority to provide the following additional service no

-specified in statute.

-Service Title:

 Communication Specialist Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17020 interpreter

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application n or a new waiver that replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There is no change in service specifications.

+Service is included in approved waiver.
+The service specifications have been modified.

+Service is not included in the ap pproved waiver.